HelloChatterbox/wikipedia_for_humans/readme.md

 # Wikipedia for humans

-Parsing wikipedia is a mess, not anymore
+Parsing of Wikipedia made easy.

 ## Install